 Private individuals can take court action for breaches of the Commerce Act.

 What relief may be awarded to successful claimants (eg, damages, costs, injunctive relief or attorneys’ fees)?

 Exemplary damages may be awarded even if a court has ordered the party to pay a pecuniary penalty.
 However, any awards for exemplary damages will take into account the amount of any pecuniary penalties imposed for the same conduct.

-A limitation period applies to the ability to seek damages.
 An action for damages must be commenced within three years of discovering the conduct giving rise to the contravention or within three years of when it ought reasonably to have been discovered.
 An action for damages cannot be commenced 10 years or more after the conduct giving rise to the contravention took place.

 The Commerce Commission or any other person may also apply to the court for an injunction restraining a party from engaging in, attempting to engage in, aiding, abetting, inducing, being involved in or conspiring to engage in cartel conduct.

 How are the amounts of any damages, costs or attorneys’ fees calculated?